-An interlibrary loan agreement is maintained with the British Library to enable students and faculty access to information not found in the AUD Library.
+An interlibrary loan agreement is maintained with the British Library to support access to information resources not available in the AUD Library.

 The Library catalog and databases can be accessed both on-campus and off-campus.
 This means academic work can be done anywhere, any time.
 On campus, the AUD Library provides the tools needed to complete research and create presentations.
-It contains two computer labs (24 computers) and one teaching lab (24 computers) in addition to 11 computer workstations in the Reference area, a photocopier, three printers, four scanners and four study rooms.
+It contains two computer labs (24 computers) and one teaching lab (24 computers) in addition to 8 research workstations in the Reference area, a photocopier, three printers, four scanners and four study rooms.
 Wireless access is available.

 AUD's library staff is committed to the student.
 Their knowledge of information resources, professionalism and willingness to assist, provides a learning environment where students feel comfortable knowing they can always receive help.
-Professional library staff instruct students on the best search techniques and offer advice about which resources to use for their academic work.
+Professional library staff follow an open door policy and instruct students on the best search techniques and offer advice about which resources to use for their academic work.
 Course-integrated library sessions are provided to ensure that students develop the skills needed to research the full range of information resources.
 Experienced library staff is always on duty to provide research assistance.
-In addition, students can make an appointment for one-to-one library instruction.
+In addition, students can make an appointment for one-to-one resource or research instruction.
+Library guides are also available to help students navigate resources and services and support more independent information users.